tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_1.md

 "Absolutely," Reine adds, her tone just a tad too sweet.

-Amber raises an eyebrow but decides not to push further.
+Abby raises an eyebrow but decides not to push further.
 "So," she begins, trying to change the topic, "Tet is like Vietnamese Thanksgiving, right?
 Because I brought a casserole."

 Reine laughs softly, "Not exactly, chère.
 It’s more like New Year’s.
 It's a time for family and to celebrate fresh starts."

 Seeing an opportunity to lighten the mood, I chime in with a smirk, “You know, our previous secretary made the same mistake.
 Brought a turkey and everything.
 We never saw her again after that Tet dinner.
 What was her name?
-Gail?
+Louise?
 It’s still our most mysterious [cold](https://www.reddit.com/r/nosleep/comments/14c93t1/im_an_arctic_researcher_we_accidentally_released/) case.”

-Amber’s face pales, but before she can react, Reine rolls her eyes and playfully swats at me.
+Abby’s face pales, but before she can react, Reine rolls her eyes and playfully swats at me.
 "Don't listen to him.
 He’s just messing with you.
-Gail moved to California to be closer to her grandkids.”
+Louise moved to California to be closer to her grandkids.”

-I could see the relief wash over Amber’s face.
+I could see the relief wash over Abby’s face.

 Reine smiles at her, "If it puts your mind at ease, I made a traditional Cajun Mardi Gras dish – chicken and sausage gumbo.
 It's a bit spicy, but I think everyone will love it."

-Amber's eyes light up, "That sounds amazing!”
+Abby's eyes light up, "That sounds amazing!”

 Reine grins, then turns her attention back to me.
 "Ash, did you remember to bring the lì xì for Theo and Mia?"

-Amber, looking confused, chimes in, "Li xi?
+Abby, looking confused, chimes in, "Li xi?
 What's that?"

 Reine explains, "It's a Tet tradition.
 Elders give red envelopes with money inside to younger family members.
 It's meant to bring luck and prosperity for the new year."

-Amber nods, understanding.
+Abby nods, understanding.
 "Oh, so like a new year present.”

 Reine nods, then eyes me with a pointed look.